 That the situation that led to her death was something himself could not explain.
 That that morning, he had woken up from beside her.
-He didn’t remember to kiss her as he did on the morning of their first night behind closed doors when the taste of the palm wine he gave her father and the elders of her family was still fresh in their mouths.
+Although, he didn’t remember to kiss her as he did on the morning after their wedding night behind closed doors, when the taste of the palm wine he gave her father and the elders of her family was still fresh in their mouths.

-But he held her and said a prayer and gave her some money to fix breakfast before he left for the cathedral to thank God for sailing them through another dark night.
-For the kids who were far away in the university and didn’t have a negative report from school.
-His beautiful wife who pretended to want a snooze and laid lazily on their worn-out brown cushion chairs.
+But he held her and said a prayer and gave her some money to fix breakfast before he left for the cathedral to thank God for sailing through another dark night.
+He wanted to pray for the kids who were far away in the university and didn’t have a negative report from school.
+Not leaving out his beautiful wife who pretended to be taking a snooze and laid lazily on their worn-out brown cushion before he sneaked out.

-He stood by her graveside and wondered why she had to leave now.
+Uncle Sunny stood by her graveside and wondered why she had to leave now.
 When the hardest days had come and gone.
 When the sun was just at the cervix of these otherwise dark days of intense hardship.
-There was no tear trickling down the eyes of the man and his boys.
-Just his daughter who swam in the mud like pigs in a wallow.
+There was no tear trickling down his eyes, maybe he did not want to breakdown in the presence of the boys who were holding back their tears like men.
+African men who must swallow mouthfuls of grief without contorting their faces.
+But his daughter was sobbing and rolling in the mud.
 The wail and the tears.
 Nothing was more heartbreaking!

 Maybe suicide notes give us clues, like the ‘hint’ our Math teacher leaves beneath a complex word problem leading to a quadratic equation.
 Maybe suicide notes take us by the hand and lead us to the crack or broken hinge through which death entered the room and took our loved ones while we were not looking.